The painful goodbye that all military children go though. 5 Ways to stay connected and staying strong for another day.

 Or maybe you read six books because motion sickness didn’t bother you.
 Either way the world was big and the drive was endless.

 We moved to Oahu when our daughter was just six months old.
 Living there for four years it was the only world she knew.
-After settling in we finally made an island family.
-Our kids would ride their bikes around the cul-de-sac they’d call middle tree,
+After a couple of years we finally made our own military family.
+The kids would ride their bikes around the cul-de-sac they’d call middle tree,

 and play after dinner at the park until taps came over the speakers.